 Now, only reclaimed, recycled, or previously used R22 can be used to service any existing equipment with aims to phase it out completely by 2030.

-Top Benefits of Upgrading My HVAC System
+Top Benefits of Upgrading Your HVAC System from R22

 Familiarity can be intoxicating in its own right.
 If you’re someone who isn’t so keen on change, we can understand why you’d consider toughing it out until the very last drops of R22 are in circulation.
 Here are a few reasons why you shouldn’t do this: